Happy New Year, and thank you for inviting me to your inbox.

 Supporting members, thank you!
 You’ve asked me great questions, and offered solid input.
 You’re also funding my cut to Substack, fees for web services I use to produce this work, some of the books I write about, and a portion of my labor.

-If you’d like to support the newsletter, here’s a discount coupon.
-It’s good through January 8.
-(Here’s more on member benefits.)
+If you’d like to support the newsletter, here’s a click here.

 2018 in Review